Fall Risk Wristbands: A Clear and Practical Guide to Patient Safety

 Sensor-Based or Electronic Wristbands

-Once a patient is classified as high risk, the wristband should be applied immediately and documented in their care plan.
+When a patient becomes high risk, then the wrist.band should be applied immediately and documented in their care plan.

 Standardize the Color and Meaning

 The yellow wristband should be used only for fall risk.
-Other wristband colors may indicate allergies, DNR status, or other health alerts.
-Mixing these colors or using multiple meanings for one color can cause confusion and dangerous mistakes.
+Additional colors of the wristband can be used to reflect the allergies, DNR status, or other health warnings.
+Any combination of these colors or making of one color to have more than one meaning can be confused and lead to serious errors.

 Train all staff to recognize yellow as fall risk, and ensure that the wristbands are consistent across departments.